wikimedia/mediawiki-extensions-InlineComments/README.md

 ## Configuration

-You can set `$wgInlineCommentsAutoResolveComments = false;` in your LocalSettings.php to disable automatically removing comments that aren't attached to any text in the page.
+You can set `$wgInlineCommentsAutoDeleteComments = false;` in your LocalSettings.php to disable automatically removing comments that aren't attached to any text in the page.

 You can adjust who can make inline comments by adjusting what user groups have the inlinecomments-add